Nick-Masri/Data-Science-Coursework/README.md

 KNN Comp: Implementation of k-nearest neighbors for a competition in my machine learning class.
 Logistic Regression Comp: Implementation of logistic regression for a competition in my machine learning class.
 SVM Comp: Implementation of support vector machines for a competition in my machine learning class.
-Feel free to browse the code and use it for your own projects.
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.